|Passeig de Gracia Barcelona|

 Map hotels Paseo de Gracia Barcelona.
 Open in FULLSCREEN

 The Passeig de Gracia starts at Plaza Catalunya and ends at Gracia and is a lovely stroll at any time of year.
 It is not a long street and and so don't miss a stroll down this famous boulevard.
-If you want a break take a seat one one of the 32 lovely modernist trencadis benches which also are the base of street lamps which were designed by modernist architecht Pere Falqués i Urpí in 1906.
+If you want a break take a seat one one of the 32 lovely modernist trencadis benches which also serve as the base of the street lamps.
+They were designed by modernist architecht Pere Falqués i Urpí in 1906.

 Pictures Passeig de Gracia